 It will make their lives a lot easier and stress-free and make your company’s operations faster.

-However, if you are still not convinced, we have mentioned the following companies below who use AWK EKS and benefit from their operation speed and competency:
+However, if you are still not convinced, we have mentioned the following companies below that use AWK EKS and benefit from their operation speed and competency:

 What is The Primary Jobs of AWS Kubernetes?